2 dead in explosion at West Reading chocolate factory

-WEST READING, Pa. – The Pennsylvania Emergency Management Agency has reported that two people were killed and seven are missing after an explosion at R.M.
+WEST READING, Pa. – Two people were killed and nine are unaccounted for after an explosion and fire at R.M.
+Palmer Company in West Reading, officials reported Friday night.

+The explosion happened around 4:57 p.m.
+Friday at the company's chocolate factory on South Second Avenue.

+Thick smoke filled the air and debris covered the streets after an explosion at the R.M.
 Palmer Company in West Reading.

-It happened just before 5 p.m.
-Friday at the company's chocolate factory on South Second Avenue.

 PEMA says a gas leak was potentially the cause of the explosion, but that has not yet been confirmed.